-The intellectual property associated with certain of our therapeutic candidates is pledged as security for our obligations associated with the Office of the Chief Scientist of the Israeli Ministry of Industry, Trade and Labor's biotechnology incubator program.
+The intellectual property associated with one of our therapeutic candidates is pledged as security for our obligations associated with the Office of the Chief Scientist of the Israeli Ministry of Industry, Trade and Labor's biotechnology incubator program.

 In May 2004, the OCS invited companies to bid to establish and operate OCS-funded biotechnological incubators to provide a physical, organized and professional platform for commercializing biotechnological research and development projects.
 We submitted a proposal to operate a biotechnological incubator, and our proposal was selected by the OCS.
 Accordingly, we entered into an incubator agreement with the OCS in January 2005.
-The initial agreement was scheduled to expire on December 31, 2010 but at the end of 2010, the OCS agreed to renew the agreement for an additional two years, with an option to renew for another one-year period at the same terms and conditions, subject to OCS approval.
-In 2012, the OCS approved our exercise of the option to extend the incubator agreement for the final one-year period through December 31, 2013.
+The agreement was renewed through December 31, 2013, as of which date it expired.
+There are no projects currently being developed in the framework of the incubator, and we are in the process of terminating its activities.

-The funding provided to us under the incubator agreement is in the form of separate loans for each approved project initiated by our incubator.
-Each loan is subject to repayment solely out of the revenues generated by that project.
-If revenues are not achieved with respect to a project, the loan for the project will be forgiven, subject to certain terms and conditions.
-If revenues are achieved with respect to a project, the loans will be repaid from such revenues, with interest.
-The interest rates for the loans are prescribed by the OCS at the commencement of each loan, and range from 3.11% to 5.34%, but are doubled if the loan is not repaid within five years of our achievement of certain development milestones, or within two years following the completion of the applicable incubator program.
-All intellectual property held by our incubator for development through the incubator program is pledged as security for our obligations under the incubator agreement.
-If we are unable to meet our obligations under the incubator agreement, the intellectual property held by the incubator would be subject to seizure and would not be available for sale for the benefit of or distribution to our creditors or shareholders in the event of a reorganization or insolvency.
-Any loss of the rights to the intellectual property held by our incubator would have a material adverse effect on our business and prospects.
-In addition, all intellectual property held by the incubator program is subject to restrictions imposed by the OCS with respect to transfer abroad of rights to manufacture products based on the intellectual property or of rights to the intellectual property itself.
+The funding provided to us under the incubator agreement was in the form of separate loans for each approved project initiated by our incubator.
+Each loan is subject to repayment out of the revenues generated by that project and the sale or license of technologies thereunder, with interest.
+If revenues are not achieved with respect to a project, there is no obligation to repay the loan, subject to certain terms and conditions.
+All assets and intellectual property held by the incubator for development through the incubator program were pledged as security for our obligations under the incubator agreement.
+In addition, all intellectual property held by the incubator program is subject to restrictions imposed by the OCS with respect to transfer in Israel or abroad of rights to manufacture products based on the intellectual property or of rights to the intellectual property